10jmellott/Ari-AccuWeatherSkillsTest/README.md

 ### API Interface Requirements

-* Use a NuGet package for resilience and fault tolerance setup such as [Polly](https://github.com/App-vNext/Polly)
+* Use a NuGet package for resilience and fault tolerance setup
 * Create a singleton service and register it through Asp.NET Core’s dependency injection methods so it can be used by your user interface
-* Dependency Injection to the Razor
 * Data should be pulled exclusively in the backend to make this widget lightweight

 ### API Documentation

-Note: The API Key listed above is only valid for the following APIs
+Note: The API Key listed above is only valid for the following APIs.
+Note that the API key provided is not set up to work as a general key and you cannot test the API on the reported pages, but you can confirm them using the same path & query parameters against apidev.accuweather.com.

 * [Documentation Home](https://developer.accuweather.com/)
 * [Location Search API](https://developer.accuweather.com/accuweather-locations-api/apis/get/locations/v1/search)